Yellow group — PIVOTAL POINT

-Why is “WATERSHED” in the Green group?
+Why is “WATERSHED” in the Yellow group?

 Pro tip: Tap each section to reveal answers one at a time.
 If you just need a gentle hint, get the connection hint for February 26, 2026 #990